 33. The vacuum distribution manifold should be mounted with the four ports facing downwards.
 From the left side port, route a vacuum hose line from the barb fitting on the intake plenum to this fitting.
 Blind the MAP port if you are not using an external MAP sensor.
 The EP ECU has a barometric sensor in the ECU, which shall vent to atmosphere or be connected to the static port line.
 In the case of using the EP ECU blind the MAP port.
-From the EFIS port to the EFIS/MAP sensort.
-FPR port goes to the fuel pressure regulator and the TURBO port goes to the barb on the boost controller solenoid port (#1) if one is installed.
+From the EFIS port to the EFIS/MAP sensor.
+FPR port goes to the fuel pressure regulator and the TURBO is optional for turbos with a vacuum actuator.
+The EP912STi uses servo operated WG.